-As someone who is constantly on the move and spent years flying and traveling most weekends to new destinations, I can easily say I have spent my share of time in airports – and I can definitely tell you how difficult it can be at the airport with food allergies.
+As someone who is consistently on the move and spent years flying and traveling most weekends to new destinations, I can easily say I have spent my share of time in airports – and I can tell you how difficult it can be at the airport with food allergies.

 So for those of us at the airport with food allergies, how can we make our time easier?

 Here are my top five tips to stay healthy at the airport with food allergies.

 How long are you traveling for?
 Do you have multiple flights?
 These questions should be answered and taken into consideration when preparing for your trip.
 Since finding safe food can be such a challenge, it means it is essential to do your research ahead of time.

 Make sure you also have plenty of medication and store it in your carry-on luggage.
 In some airports, you can now find travel size medications, but rarely are their pharmacies that can supply you with extra Epi-pens!

 Tip #2: Eat a Big Meal Before You Leave

 Are you leaving for the airport at 4 a.m.?
 Oh well, it doesn’t matter what time of day you’re leaving.
 Eating a warm and satisfying meal before you leave helps being at the airport with food allergies go much more smoothly.

 You can’t always predict airport delays and plane cancellations!
 If you only have snacks to munch on and nothing healthy and filling to start the journey, it could be a long, “hangry” day ahead!
 Eat accordingly.